 Export dataset relationships

-Any reports generated by the attached CGA rule will be written into feature class fields.
+Any reports generated by the attached CGA rule are written into feature class fields.

-In addition to the global export options, the FileGDB exporter contains an additional export page with the following per-layer settings:
+In addition to the global export options, FileGDB export contains an export page with the following per-layer options:

-Adjust the name of the selected layers.
-This will determine the name of the written FileGDB dataset(s).
+Update the name of the selected layers.
+The name of the written FileGDB datasets are based on this value.

 Geometry Type (for Shapes)

-The FileGDB exporter may output multiple feature classes based on a single CityEngine scene layer.
-For example if you export a shape "wall" of layer "building", you get the following:
+For FileGDB export, multiple feature classes may be output based on a single CityEngine scene layer.
+For example, if you export a wall shape of a building layer, the following are the potential results:

-- In case of Export Features set to Shapes or Models and Shapes, the shape wall will be directly written to the building feature class.
+- If Export Features is set to Shapes or Models and Shapes, the wall shape is written directly to the building feature class.

-- If wall has a CGA rule attached which produces polygons, its output will result in a building_ProcedurallyGeneratedMultipatches multipatch feature class.
+- If wall has a CGA rule attached that produces polygons, its output results in a building_ProcedurallyGeneratedMultipatches multipatch feature class.

-- If wall has a CGA rule attached which produces points (e.g. by comp(v)), its output will result in the building_ProcedurallyGeneratedPoints or building_ProcedurallyGeneratedMultipoints point/multipoint feature class.
+- If wall has a CGA rule attached that produces points (for example, by comp(v)), its output results in the building_ProcedurallyGeneratedPoints or building_ProcedurallyGeneratedMultipoints point or multipoint, respectively, feature class.

-- If wall has a CGA rule attached which produces edges (e.g. by comp(e)), its output will result in the building_ProcedurallyGeneratedLines polyline feature class.
+- If wall has a CGA rule attached that produces edges (for example, by comp(e)), its output results in the building_ProcedurallyGeneratedLines polyline feature class.